The 5 Things Men 40+ Want in Life (and How to Get Them)

 #5 - Religion

 Men find new meaning through religion.
-At 40 + they may discover a new faith or dust off and reconnect with a previous religions upbringing.
+They may discover a new faith or dust off and reconnect with a previous religions upbringing.
 Religion gives them answers to existential questions, connects them to a divine plan and higher power and provides a framework for moral guidance and values that gives their life significance.
 They feel part of something larger than themselves and have a clear path for living, often centred around worship, and preparation for an afterlife.
-This gives them a new purpose: They gain a strong sense of community and social support; engage in rituals, prayer and service that guide their daily life; are of service to others; and in service to God.
+This gives them a new purpose: they gain a strong sense of community and social support; engage in rituals, prayer and service that guide their daily life; are of service to others; and in service to God.

-On the surface, it might not seem like spending time in nature provides meaning and purpose, but in fact, it does.
-Spending time in nature (inc. adventure, exploration and travel) provides new meaning by: Them seeing themselves as ‘part’ of nature; offering them a “bigger picture” perspective that they are part of evolution, part of the fabric of life, part of a larger whole; realising that just by the simple fact of existing they leave a mark on the world; strengthening their sense of identity by reconnecting them with land, country, ancestry or culture; expanding their view of humanity (and themselves) by exposing them to diverse cultures and countries; teaching them their place as part of the natural cycles of life (seasons, life, death); and getting in touch with the rhythms of nature connects and attunes them with their own internal natural rhythms.
+On the surface, it might not seem that spending time in nature provides meaning and purpose, but in fact, it does.
+Spending time in nature (including adventure, exploration, and travel) provides new meaning by helping them see themselves as “part of nature” and offering them a “bigger picture” perspective: that they are part of evolution, part of the fabric of life, and part of a larger whole.
+It can help them realise that, simply by existing, they participate in and shape the world around them, leaving a tangible mark on the world.
+It can strengthen their sense of identity by reconnecting them with land, country, ancestry, or culture; expand their understanding of humanity (and themselves) through exposure to diverse cultures and countries; teach them their place within the natural cycles of life, death, and the seasons; and help them reconnect with and attune to their own internal rhythms through connection with the rhythms of nature.

-The result, is that time spent in nature acts like a relief valve, bringing balance, centredness and a restorative effect.
-This gives them a new purpose: To fully, deliberately and intentionally engage with life and a sense of responsibility to look after, care for and protect nature, wildlife and the planet.
+The result, is that time spent in nature acts like a pressure release valve, bringing balance, centredness and a restorative effect.
+This gives them a new purpose: to fully, deliberately, and intentionally engage with life, and a sense of responsibility to look after, care for, and protect nature, wildlife, and the planet.

 Here’s how you do it: